brigil/Employee.Directory/README.md

  Instructions and examples for use:

-  1)In the homepage the user will see a display of their employees.
+  1) In the homepage the user will see a display of their employees.

   2) Filter your search by typing a name in he search bar.